-Applicants for movement area driving, taxiing, or towing an aircraft privileges are required to successfully complete a practical movement and safety areas driving test by a designated representative of W.K.
-Kellogg Airport Administration.
+Applicants completing initial training for movement area driving, taxiing, or towing an aircraft privileges are required to successfully complete a practical movement and safety areas driving test by a designated representative of Battle Creek Executive Airport Administration.

 Please send an email to BTLoperations@battlecreekmi.gov, to schedule an appointment.